Dan Bartlett

 Daniel Joseph Bartlett (born June 1, 1971) is an American political advisor who served as counselor to the president and communications director in the administration of George W. Bush.

 Early life and education

 Bartlett grew up in Rockwall, Texas and is a 1989 graduate of Rockwall High School.
-He earned a Bachelor of Arts degree in political science from the University of Texas at Austin.
+He earned a bachelor of arts degree in political science from the University of Texas at Austin.

 Political career

 Bush gubernatorial staff (1990s)

 Bartlett worked on George W. Bush's first campaign for governor in 1994, when Bush unseated Ann W. Richards.
-He was appointed as deputy to the Policy Director in the Governor's office and was issues director for Bush's 1998 gubernatorial re-election campaign.
+He was appointed as deputy to the policy director in the governor's office and was issues director for Bush's 1998 gubernatorial re-election campaign.

 Bush 2000 presidential campaign

-During the 2000 presidential campaign, Bartlett was the director of rapid response for the George W. Bush 2000 presidential campaign.
+Bartlett was the director of rapid response for George W. Bush's 2000 presidential campaign.

 White House communications director (2001-2005)

 After Bush assumed office as president, he worked as a deputy to advisor Karen Hughes before being named White House communications director.

 Following the July 6, 2003, editorial by former ambassador Joseph Wilson, Bartlett (with Ari Fleischer) pushed reporters to pursue who in the CIA sent him to Niger, but stopped short of revealing that his wife worked for the agency.

 On September 1, 2004, Bartlett appeared on the Daily Show with Jon Stewart on the second night of the 2004 Republican National Convention, where he discussed the convention and campaign.